oalders/presentations/slides/6-perlimports/talk.md

 '--------------------------'
 ```

+You can now use all of these functions without having to use a fully qualified name like `HTTP::Request::Common::GET()`.
 That's convenient, but from an outsider's perspective it can be very confusing.
-Keep in mind that an outsider might just be someone who is not familiar with `HTTP::Request::Common`.
+Keep in mind that an outsider might not be someone who isn't familiar with Perl.
+It could be someone who is not familiar with `HTTP::Request::Common`.

 How do we make this clearer?

 ---

-# With Explicit Imports
+# Explicit Imports

-`Exporter`'s API defines another special array called `our @EXPORT_OK`.
-This array contains the names of symbols which can only be imported explicitly.
-So, if a symbol occurs either in a modules `@EXPORT` or in its `@EXPORT_OK` you can import it explicitly, without getting many of the symbols you did not ask for.
+When your module is used with arguments, `Exporter` looks for an array called `@EXPORT_OK`.
+Each import argument which matches as symbol in `@EXPORT_OK` will be imported into the calling package. `Exporter` will also check `@EXPORT` in this case and import symbols which are found to exist there as well.
+It will not import any symbols which you have not specifically asked for.

 For example,